 Former Secretary of State Hillary Clinton issued a pointed rebuke of President Donald Trump on Monday, Feb.
 16, 2026, alleging that his administration is engaged in a “cover-up” involving documents linked to convicted sex offender Jeffrey Epstein.
-Her remarks came as she and her husband prepare for congressional testimony later this month.
+Her remarks came as she and her husband prepare for congressional testimony on Feb.
+26.

 “Get the files out.
 They are slow-walking it,” Clinton told the BBC in an interview recorded in Berlin.
 “They are redacting the names of men who are in it.
 They are stonewalling legitimate requests from members of Congress.”

 Clinton cited a congressional law requiring the full disclosure of records related to Epstein and his associate Ghislaine Maxwell.
-“What we’re seeing, I think it’s fair to say, is an active cover-up by the Trump Administration,” she added.
+“What we’re seeing, I think it’s fair to say, is a continuing cover-up by the Trump administration,” she added.

 Her strong comments come ahead of her closed-door testimony before the House Oversight Committee on Feb.
-26. Former President Bill Clinton is expected to testify the following day.
+26, with former President Bill Clinton expected to testify the following day.
 The couple had initially refused to appear, prompting the committee to vote on Jan.
 21 to recommend holding them in contempt of Congress.
 They reversed their decision on Feb.
 2, just before the House was set to advance contempt measures.

 Neither Clinton has been accused of wrongdoing in connection to Epstein, who died by suicide in federal custody in 2019 while awaiting trial for sex trafficking.
 In January, both Clintons submitted sworn statements detailing their limited contact with Epstein and Maxwell, who is serving a 20‑year sentence for conspiring with Epstein to sexually abuse minors.